The Gambia

 The climate is very pleasant, although it can be perhaps a little hot inland in the period just before and just after the annual summer rains.
 However, for many, the big attraction about birding in The Gambia is the attitude of the local population that is friendly, and, for the most part, very helpful.

 Almost anywhere in The Gambia is good for birds, especially if you have never been before.
-Don’t dismiss your hotel grounds as being too peopled either, you will often get good views of birds such as the Barbary Shrike (sorry Gonelek, showing my age) in the grounds whereas outside they are very timid and often hard to see well.
-The Senegambia in particular is renowned for its bird-garden; however, in Feb 2000 they were feeding the vultures and Black Kites on the lawn, which seemed to have driven some of the smaller birds away.
-The Atlantic Hotel too has a small but effective bird garden and I have some lovely video of a Blue Breasted Kingfisher that took up residence there for a while.
-The Kairaba has large grounds that attract many species including Wattled Plover, Wood Hoopoe, fine spotted woodpecker and a very tame Whimbrel.
-In truth, most of the hotels have some grounds around them and you will undoubtedly find birds to enjoy whichever hotel you are staying in.
-(I stayed at the Senegambia and saw 70 species in the grounds! – Fatbirder)
+Don’t dismiss your hotel grounds as being too peopled either, you will often get good views of birds such as Gonelek in the grounds whereas outside they are very timid and often hard to see well.
+The Senegambia in particular is renowned for its bird-garden; has is the Atlantic Hotel and the Kairaba has large grounds that attract many species including Wattled Plover, Wood Hoopoe, Fine-spotted Woodpecker and very tame Whimbrel.
+In truth, most of the hotels have some grounds around them and you will undoubtedly find birds to enjoy whichever hotel you are staying in. its not unusual to see 70 species in the hotel grounds!

-Every little patch of rough ground seems to have its own specialities like the black-shouldered kite in the rough ground between the main road to the Senegambia Hotel and the sea.
-A damp patch on this same piece of ground produced one morning practically every Gambian heron and egret plus spoonbills.
+Every little patch of rough ground seems to have its own specialities like the Black-shouldered Kites inhabiting the rough ground between the main road to the Senegambia Hotel and the sea.
+A damp patch on this same piece of ground has produced in one morning practically every Gambian heron and egret species plus spoonbills.

 There are plenty of good sites within easy reach of the hotels.
 You could walk to many of them from the hotel but, apart from those that are right next to the hotel, it would mean a hot and dusty walk along busy roads.
 However, with taxis relatively cheap it’s not worth the hassle.
 Remember to bargain with your taxi driver, you will usually be able to negotiate a reasonable rate for there and back with a couple of hours waiting.
 But do agree the price before you start.
 If you are a really hard nut you can probably get your ride very cheap.
 I personally like to settle on a price that I think is reasonable for the journey, I get no pleasure in squeezing the last ounce out of someone who is already making do on a minimal income.
 (Often the driver is in a vehicle owned by someone else and has to queue – up to a week – for a fare!
 He may be supporting a very extended family.
-I hired a taxi for a week at a rate less than half the cost of a self-drive car in Europe and then gave a large, much appreciated, tip at the end of the week.
-It was a real bargain for me and like a lottery win for the driver – Fatbirder).
+Hiring a taxi for a week can be at a rate less than half the cost of a self-drive car in Europe.
+You can then give a large, much appreciated, tip at the end of the week.)

 Top Sites